|Road:||A720 at the Dreghorn exit|

 Little Chef Wiki

-A small service station positioned on the Edinburgh City Bypass at the Dreghorn Link junction, just outside of Edinburgh, which was recently refurbished to include more modern facilities.
+A small service station positioned on the Edinburgh City Bypass at the Dreghorn Link junction, just outside of Edinburgh, which was recently refurbished to include more standard facilities.

 Trivia and History

-Dreghorn Services are also known as Swanston Services.
+Dreghorn services is also known as Swanston services.

 The filling station is operated by Shell themselves and closed in July 2016 for a major refurbishment of the shop and forecourt.
-It reopened on 11th November 2016, with 4 brand new toilets, a brand new forecourt with new pumps and fuel tanks, a better laid out shop and a full hot food range.
+It reopened on 11 November 2016.

 |Musselburgh (8 miles)||Services on the A720||none|